 Why Choose Jacoby & Meyers?

 - We have more than 50 years of experience handling automobile accident cases in Bakersfield and throughout California.
-Our Experienced Bakersfield injury attorneys have in-depth knowledge of this practice area, and have secured billions of dollars on behalf of our clients.
+Our experienced Bakersfield injury attorneys have in-depth knowledge of this practice area, and have secured billions of dollars on behalf of our clients.
+Among personal injury law firms, we strive to deliver in terms of results and client satisfaction.

 - We will guide you through your car accident claim and get you the justice you deserve, so that you can get back to the life you love.
-We take pride in handling every case with the same level of care – big or small.
+We take pride in handling every case with the same level of care, big or small.
+Our professional team understands that each client’s path to recovery is unique.

 How Much Does a Bakersfield Car Accident Lawyer Cost?